Transfer-tensor description of memory effects in open-system dynamics and multi-time statistics: Introduction

 In one case, the focus is on the evolution of the open-system state at different times, as fixed, e.g., by the dynamical maps or the master equations that characterize the open-system dynamics \cite{Breuer2002,Rivas2012}, while in the other case the focus is on the statistics associated with a sequence of local measurements (or other active interventions) performed on the open system at subsequent times.
 These two approaches to non-Markovianity are indeed inherently different, as the former addresses the predictions related with observables at a single time, while the latter concerns the multi-time statistics.
 In addition to such a difference, which already appears at the classical level \cite{Vacchini2011,Smirne2013}, the quantum nature of the system at hand implies a further, fundamental distinction between the single-time and the multi-time notions of non-Markovianity.
 Contrary to what happens classically, in quantum systems it is generally not possible, even in principle, to access the information associated with sequential measurements without disturbing the system that is being measured.
 Indeed, quantum measurements alter the current state of the system, as well as its correlations with the environment, which will later result in a modified evolution \cite{Rivas_Review_2014,Breuer_Review_2016,Smirne2017Coherence,SmirneArxiv2019,Milz2019,Strasberg2019,Milz2020,Diaz2020,MilzQuantum20,proceeding_IQIS}.
 As a consequence, the presence of intermediate measurements can bring along specific forms of memory, which combine in a non-trivial way with the memory strictly due to the system-environment interaction.

 In this paper, we investigate the relation between the memory effects appearing in an open quantum system dynamics and those associated with the multi-time statistics due to sequential measurements, by means of the transfer tensor (TT) method\,\cite{Cerrillo2014PRL112,RosenbachNJP2016,Modi_Reconstructing_2018,ChenPRApp2020}.
 We will show that the latter, which was introduced to treat efficiently the long-time dynamics of open quantum systems, also allows one to treat memory effects on the dynamics and the multi-time statistics on a similar footing.
 First, we prove to what extent the divisibility property of the dynamical maps, which is the defining property of quantum non-Markovianity according to\,\cite{Rivas_Review_2014,Rivas2010PRL105}, is linked to the hierarchy of TTs also in the inhomogeneous case, i.e., beyond the time-translational invariant regime explored in the original paper \cite{Cerrillo2014PRL112}.
-Then, we extend the definition of the TTs to the situation where the open system is measured at subsequent times, via the corresponding conditional stochastic dynamics.
+Then, we extend the definition of the TTs to the situation where the open system is measured at subsequent times, via the corresponding conditional stochastic dynamics, and we take into account the multi-time probabilities that define the expectation values associated with measurements performed at different times.
 This allows us to identify different forms of memory in the multi-time statistics, related with the interplay between the correlations and environmental-state transformations induced by, respectively, the interaction between the open system and the environment and the sequential measurements.
 After introducing proper quantifiers related with the $L_2$-norm of the multi-step (i.e., step greater than $1$) TTs, we compare in a case study the relevance of such memory effects for different kinds of measurements, including the case without any intermediate measurement.